yahesh/twastosync/README.md

 This script can be used to sync Mastodon toots to Twitter.
 It uses the [TwitterOAuth](https://twitteroauth.com/) library to access the official Twitter API.

+## Features
+* only sync posts that contain certain text
+* do not sync posts that contain certain text
+* do not sync posts that mention someone
+* support for media uploads
+* support for to long posts

 ## Preparation
 1. Log in to [twitter.com](https://twitter.com/) and visit [developer.twitter.com/en/apps](https://developer.twitter.com/en/apps).
 2. Click on `Create New App` and enter the requested, mandatory information, agree to the Twitter Developer Agreement and click on `Create your Twitter application`.